ron2015schmitt/Mathematiques-old/doc/about/README.md

 The code uses a form of C++ [template metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming) called [expression templating](https://en.wikipedia.org/wiki/Expression_templates), the library provides computational efficiency on par with C/Fortran.

 1. *Expression templating* produces complex code in the library itself, but the *user code* is simple, clean, and extremely efficient.
-1. *Type traits*
+1. *Type traits* design pattern
+1. *operator overloading*
+1. using templates for all functions
-1. _Avoid_ use of viretual functions completely to minimize size of instance in memory and run-time cost
+1. _Avoid_ use of virtual functions completely to minimize size of instance in memory and run-time cost

+Looking into:
+1. kwargs for named arguments

 References
 1. Andrei Alexandrescu, __Modern C++ Design: Generic Programming and Design Patterns Applied__, 2001.